Halytskyi/SmartThings/automation-devices/fire-alarm/README.md

 - send messages to server (via [PJON protocol](https://github.com/gioblu/PJON)) when detect smoke or flame
 - send "status" message to server each 1 minute
-- send message and signal (within 1 minute after last sensor triggered) to air-conditioner system for turn off it
+- send message to server and HIGH signal (within 1 minute after last sensor triggered) to air-conditioner system for turn off it

 ### PJON Specification